JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 physics engines.

-Turns out that differential equations solvers fit this framework, too: A solve take in some vector `p` (which might include parameters like the initial starting point), and outputs some new vector, the solution.
+Turns out that differential equations solvers fit this framework, too: A solve takes in some vector `p` (which might include parameters like the initial starting point), and outputs some new vector, the solution.
 Moreover it's differentiable, which means we can put it straight into a larger differentiable program.
 This larger program can happily include neural networks, and we can keep